Duration: 3 Hours

 The magnificently ornate Sri Krishnan Temple was constructed in 1870 in a South Indian Dravidian architecture style.
 The Temple is dedicated to Sri Krishnan, his consort Rukmini (Radha), and to the ten avatars of Lord Vishnu.
 The main festival associated with this temple is Janmashtami (also known as Krinashtami) celebrating Krishan’s birthday on the month of Ashtami.
 Devotees break their fast at midnight and bade the statue of baby Krishna with milk and honey.

 Maghain-Avot Synagogue was founded in 1878 by the fathers of the Jewish Baghdadi community in Singapore.
 The synagogue is adjacent to the Jacob Ballas Centre where worshipers gather for social and educational events.
-A visit inside the synagogue will give visitors a chance to see the holy arc were the Torah Scrolls are kept, the main prayer hall and the female section above.

 The Roman Catholic Church of Saints Peter and Paul was completed in 1870.
 Built by the Chinese Catholic Mission, it has a rich history serving the various Christian communities in Singapore.
 It was recently awarded URA’s (Urban Redevelopment Authorities) Architecture Heritage Award.